 We are excited to announce that through a generous grant from the Alfred P. Sloan Foundation, we will be able to hold the first US-RSE Association community building workshop, April 21-22, 2020 in Princeton, NJ.
 This won’t be an attempt to be an RSE conference, but a workshop focused on planning the best path forward to grow the US-RSE Association.

 The workshop will have breakout sessions focused on a number of different topics pertinent to the US-RSE community.
 We’ll be working together to generate content for the us-rse.org website that promotes and supports current/future RSEs in alignment with the mission of the US-RSE Association.
 We will also plan follow-up activities to grow the community.
-More specific workshop information and details will follow in the coming weeks.
+More specific workshop information and details can be found at US-RSE Community Building Workshop.

 You can find out more and express interest in attending by filling out the US-RSE Workshop Interest Form.

 The US-RSE Workshop Interest Form will be open until at least December 3, 2019.
 We will strive to accommodate as many as possible, but workshop space is limited and we are committed to ensuring a broadly diverse participant group, both in terms of traditional diversity measures, but also in terms of research domain and institutional representation.
 We feel strongly that a diverse community represents more potential members, has more sources for ideas, and has fewer shared assumptions that might hinder the growth of the US-RSE Association.